-Changes to the company's articles should not be 'bundled' into a single resolution when they cover non-routine matters.
-15
+As noted in the guidelines of the Pensions and Lifetime Savings Association, changes to the company's articles should not be 'bundled' into a single resolution when they cover non-routine matters.
 When a company seeks to increase its borrowing powers, a limit should be stated in the revised articles.